CDCgov/prime-reportstream/prime-router/docs/azure_database_login.md

 Copy the value from `accessToken`.
 This will be your password.
 It will expire in one hour after request.
 If your token expires, run this command again.

+After connecting using this password, your session will remain active beyond the token expiration.

 ## Login to PostgreSQL

 Using your PostgreSQL tool of choice, login with the following details: